FAQ

 Everything.
 Anything.
 I love hopping genres, so I won’t be limiting myself to one.
 It depends on the story I’m trying to tell and the setting that’ll be best to tell it.
 You can almost always expect the following, however:

-- Magic in some form
+• Magic in some form

-- Dragons, if I can get away with it
+• Dragons, if I can get away with it

-- Deep, meaningful friendships
+• Deep, meaningful friendships

-- Hurt/Comfort in some capacity
+• Hurt/comfort in some capacity

-- Whump, nearly always
+• Whump, nearly always

-- An action-packed writing style
+• An action-packed writing style

-- Witty dialogue
+• Witty dialogue

 Otherwise, it’s a gamble.
 I’m aware that my stories won’t appeal to everyone, so please read the content warnings carefully!
 If you’re worried about being triggered, I recommend my cozy fantasies.
 They’ll be a safe haven in a storm of chaos. 😛

-Currently, the best place to buy my novels is Amazon; I make the most per novel off their royalties.
+My indie books are another matter.
+Sadly, the best place to buy these books is Amazon; I make the most per novel off their royalty rate.
 However, since Amazon is evil and we all know it, I will never fault someone for consuming my books elsewhere.
-I recommend visiting your local indie bookstore!
-I offer great discounts for bookstores and libraries, so any indie store can order my novels via Ingram Spark.

 Bookshop.org is also a great option, even though the majority of the profit there goes to indie stores instead of me.
 I still recommend it, since a lot of indie bookstores rely on their yearly bonuses!